EMRD95/staticRSSfeed/README.md

 - It filters the fetched articles as per the keywords, presenting them in a friendly format.
 - Clicking on the article links redirects to the original source for full reading.

+## Supported Websites Integration
+The website supports a wide variety of RSS feeds from different platforms, enhancing content diversity.
+Here are some notable integrations:
+- **YouTube**: Fetches video content using RSS feed URLs.
+- **Google Alert**: Integrates with Google Alerts to fetch specific news or topics.
+- **Nitter**: Uses Nitter to retrieve specific tweets based on search queries.

 ## Contributing

 Your contributions are always welcome!
 If you wish to suggest enhancements, report bugs, or make general improvements, feel free to open an issue or submit a pull request on the [Static RSS Feed](https://github.com/EMRD95/staticRSSfeed) repository.